Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: PRELIMINARY

 The integer value of $v$ is defined as follows: \begin{itemize} \item If $b_d = -1$, the integer is considered positive, with a value given by: $\sum_{i=1}^{d-1} 2^{i-1} \frac{b_i+1}{2}$. \item If $b_d = +1$, the integer is considered negative, with a value given by: $- 2^{d-1} + \sum_{i=1}^{d-1} 2^{i-1} \frac{b_i+1}{2}$. \end{itemize}

 \end{definition}

 Suppose there are total $n$ bits in the programmable computer.
-Hence, we choose the length of the address vector as $\log(n)$, which is the most efficient way for locating the total $n$ address.
+Hence, we choose the length of the address vector as $\log(n)$, which is the most efficient way to locate the total $n$ address.
 We present the definition of address vector as follows: \begin{definition}[Address] We define the address of a data as $a \in \{-1, +1\}^{\log (n)}$ with state size $n$. \end{definition}

 Since we choose $\{\pm 1\}$ instead of $\{0, 1\}$ as our data representation, only the inner product of the address vectors with the same address will be $\log (n)$.
-Any inner product of address vectors with different address will be strictly less than $\log(n)$.
-This property facilitate our addressing operation.
+Any inner product of address vectors with different addresses will be strictly less than $\log(n)$.
+This property facilitates our addressing operation.

 \begin{remark} [Address Property] In Definition~\ref{def:address_vector}, we use vectors with value $\pm 1$ to represent the address, which is different from classical $\{0, 1\}$ representation.
 Under this setting, we have $\forall i \in [n], a_i^\top a_i = \log (n)$, and $\forall i,j \in [n], i \neq j$, we have $a_i^\top a_j < \log(n)$ because of Cauchy–Schwarz inequality. \end{remark}